Producers Equilibria and Dynamics in Engagement-Driven Recommender Systems: Conclusion

 \section{Conclusion}

-We introduced the concept of \emph{engagement game}, a game-theoretic model of producers competing for user engagement in a recommender system.
-Our main structural result showed that in such engagement games, each producer targets a single feature in embedded space at equilibrium.
+In this paper, we studied engagement games, a game-theoretic model of producers competing for user engagement in a recommender system.
+Our main structural result showed that each producer targets a single feature in embedded space at equilibrium.
 We then leveraged this structural result to study content-specialization by producers and showed both theoretically and via extensive experiments that specialization arises at a pure Nash Equilibrium of our game, and as a result of natural game dynamics.
-In these experiments, we observe that lower temperatures in the softmax content-serving rule incentivize specialization and improve producer utility.
+We also observe that lower temperatures in the softmax content-serving rule incentivize specialization and improve producer utility.
 Our linear-proportional serving rule serves as competitive benchmark still demonstrating high levels of specialization and producer utility.